scil/LaravelFly/readme.md

 ```
 The "$bootstrappers" is what Laravel do before handling a request, LaravelFly execute them before any request, except the last two items "RegisterProviders" and "BootProviders"

-In Mode Normal, "RegisterProviders" is placed on "WorkerStart", while "BootProviders" is placed on "request".
+In Mode Simple, "RegisterProviders" is placed on "WorkerStart", while "BootProviders" is placed on "request".
 That means, all providers are registered before any requests and booted after each request.The only exception is, providers in "config('laravelfly.providers_in_request')" are registered and booted after each request.

 In Mode Coroutine or Mode Greedy, providers in "config('laravelfly.providers_on_worker')" are registered and booted before any request.
-Other providers follow Mode Normal rule.
+Other providers follow Mode Simple rule.

 And In Mode Coroutine or Mode Greedy, you can define which singleton services to made before any request in "config('laravelfly.providers_in_worker')".